We left Granada in the fog. It was a hair-raising

 next day we took a day trip to

-Rock" really is quite distinctive, although we never got the same
+Rock" is distinctive, although we never got the familiar

-There was certainly plenty of space for busses and cars to wait.
+There was plenty of space for busses and cars to wait.
+We zipped

 Although Gibraltar was ceded "in perpetuity" to Britain